PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

 Red and The Knight sat by the stream.
 The fire was building strength; wet blankets, from The Knights pack, propped up with sticks to capture the warmth.
+The half empty pack itself, planted just beyond the fire's range, sat as a centerpiece to the evenly strewn contents; a tiny city of equipment.
+Two small tents, in parallel, looked ready; their entrance sheets open in identical fashion.

+The midday sun felt good, and with the fire's warmth The Knight started to feel like could be warm again.
+Red had her hood pulled over her head and she hummed a gentle melody.
+Listening, he heard contentment.
+It elevated the sunshine on his face and the warmth on his back.
+The stream was great to look at.